Channel Partners: You Don’t Have to Run the Race to Zero

 Dec 14, 2020

-In recent years, you’ve been challenged by declining prices of basic technology functionality such as network connectivity, transport and computing infrastructure.
+In recent years, channel partners have been challenged by declining prices of basic technology functionality such as network connectivity, transport and computing infrastructure.
 As these services become increasingly commoditized, you and other channel partners find yourselves losing 15 percent to 20 percent a year in revenue when renewing contracts with existing customers.
 That means that, however loyal, your existing customer base represents a source of shrinking revenue.

 Traditionally, you’ve tackled this problem by attracting new customers.
 By adding enough new logos to your portfolios, even at lower margins, you could offset losses from lower prices and continue to grow.
 To win those customers, meanwhile, you spent a significant portion of your time, resources and energy on conferences and networking events where you schmoozed, exchanged cards, set up meetings and closed deals.

-And then came the pandemic.
-Today, of course, the world of in-person meetings – where new relationships are initiated and established ones solidified – no longer exists, and is unlikely to return in the foreseeable future.
-So what’s the alternative?
+Today, of course, the world of in-person meetings – where new relationships are initiated and established ones solidified – is at times limited.
+So what’s your alternative?
 One is to focus on virtual networking.
 But if you’re like most sales professionals I’ve spoken with, you’ll agree that building new relationships exclusively through emails and zoom calls is a discouraging prospect.

 Expand the Base